 Not every foreign worker is going to be eligible for an H-1B visa.
 To make the cut, your future job in the United States needs to qualify as a speciality occupation.
-This usually means the work you’ll be doing requires highly-specialized, theoretical or practical expertise in a particular field.
+This usually means the work you’ll be doing requires highly specialised, theoretical or practical expertise in a particular field.
 Typical examples include architecture, biotechnology, mathematics, medicine, education, etc. To that end, a bachelor’s or higher degree is often considered the norm.

 It is also important to mention that an employee can not apply for the H-1B status by himself – the application needs to be submitted by the prospective employer.

 The H-1B visa is granted for an initial period of three years, although it can be extended for up to 6 years total, with several exceptions to a maximum period of stay.
 The holder of H-1B visa is also allowed to bring his or her spouse as well as (unmarried) children under 21.
 These immediate family members enter the US as ‘dependents’ under the H4 visa, meaning they are ineligible to work or qualify for a Social Security number (although certain precedents have been made recently).
 They can, however, go to school, drive and open their own personal bank account.

 Under current law, there’s an annual limit of 65,000 foreign nationals that can obtain H-1B status.
 However, there are plenty exceptions to the rule.
 For one, an additional 20,000 visas are made available each fiscal year to those that carry an advanced degree (masters or higher) from a US university.
 Furthermore, all individuals working at university or government/non-profit research facilities are exempt from the H-1B cap.